-Cross.
 "As the saint ardently desired to have some relics of the wood of the Cross, that our Lord might look on her with more love, He said to her: 'If you desire to have relics which will draw my Heart into yours, read My Passion, and meditate attentively on every word contained therein, and it will be to you a true relic, which will merit more grace for you than any other; and if you are not persuaded of this ...
 Remember what I did or said for you ... thence you may know and be assured that the words which I uttered when on earth are the most precious relics which you can possess."
 (The Life and Revelations of Saint Gertrude, 1865, p.
 460).

-The relics of the life, death, and resurrection of Jesus are links to a holy memory; a threshold to a spiritual encounter within the Word of God.
-To the faithful, to those who meditate on the Word of God, a relic is as flint on stone, igniting the faith.
+The relics of the life, death, and resurrection--the burial cloths found in the empty tomb--of Jesus are links to a holy memory; a threshold to a spiritual encounter within the Word of God.
+To the faithful, to those who meditate on the Word of God, a relic is as flint on rock, igniting the faith.